 New York Parents Mobilize Against Sex-Ed Mandate

-NEW YORK — A new sex-education mandate in New York City could have middle-school students visiting local pharmacies to catalogue condom brands, among other problematic assignments.
+NEW YORK — A new sex-education mandate in New York City could have students visiting local pharmacies to catalogue condom brands, among other problematic assignments.

 Mike Benjamin, a former New York Democratic state assemblyman and current executive director of the NYC Parents’ Choice Coalition, said the curriculum offers a “wink and a nod” in encouraging students to have sex “when they’re ready.”